The Certificates application is used to create/upload the following certificates:

 Deleting a Certificate

-To delete either type of certificate, select the certificate in the Certificate List and click on the delete icon under the “Actions” column.
+To delete a certificate, select the certificate in the Certificate List and click on the delete icon under the “Actions” column.
 When the confirmation prompt appears, click on Delete to delete the selected certificate.

 You cannot delete an AP Web/External Portal Server Certificate if it is associated with a Provisioning Configuration.